MPH in Leadership

 Chapel Hill, NC 27599-7469

-The Leadership MPH admits for fall and spring and requires submission of all application materials by the preceding March 1 (Fall) or October 1 (spring).
+The Leadership MPH admits for fall and requires submission of all application materials by the preceding March 1.
 However, applicants who wish to apply for scholarships, awards and financial assistance should apply no later than December 11.
-(Students admitted for Spring will be advised of opportunities to apply for funding for the Fall semester.)

 Go to the Graduate School site for further information regarding applications.
 The Graduate School also has information regarding North Carolina Residency.
 If you have specific questions regarding residency, you can email Megan Totten (email@example.com).